paddywwoof/atkinson/README.md

 Image.fromarray(img).save('lenna2_bw.png')

 ```

+Although the pyx file is similar to C, the shared object file produced by
-Although the cython file is much bigger it does run faster than the vanilla C version and keeps the option of using other
+cython is much bigger.
+However it does run slightly faster than the vanilla
+C version and using cython keeps the option of using other numpy (highly
-numpy (highly optimised) functionality inside the function if needed.
-(Note the decorator to remove bounds checking that might
+optimised) functionality inside the function if needed.
+(Note the decorator
-need to be removed if the function was designed to do anything more complicated)
+to remove bounds checking that might need to be removed if the function
+was designed to do anything more complicated)